FaithAguilera06/Xpasyo/web/README.md

 - For database connections, use local Supabase credentials in development and update for production

 ## Authors
-Aguilera, Faith Anne D. · Alindada, Isaiah Vincent M.
+Aguilera, Faith Anne D.
-Capstone Adviser: Prof. Vivien A. Agustin
+Alindada, Isaiah Vincent M.

 ## License
 This project is an academic capstone requirement.
 All rights reserved.